3DArticCyclists: Generating Synthetic Articulated 8D Pose-Controllable Cyclist Data for Computer Vision Applications: Related Work

-\textbf{Bicycle Reconstruction:} The BIKED method ~\cite{regenwetter2022biked} introduces a technique to represent bicycle features using PCA from bicycle models obtained from the BikeCAD website ~\cite{BIKECAD}.
-The technique can generate novel 2D bicycle shapes, but does not generate 3D bicycles.
-ShapeNet ~\cite{chang2015shapenet} contains around $60$ 3D bicycles but most of their shapes are either not realistic or have no colored texture.
-The CO3D dataset ~\cite{reizenstein2021common} includes a few rigid 3D bicycles and motorcycles reconstructed from real images, but the quality and number of of instances is insufficient for our project.
-Both, the AKB-48 ~\cite{liu2022akb} and Gapartnet ~\cite{geng2023gapartnet} datasets include articulated 3D objects of indoor home and office object categories, such as Scissors, Eyeglasses, Book, Bottle, but do not include 3D models of articulated bicycles.
-GSO ~\cite{downs2022google} includes 3D models of scanned real rigid objects, but it does not include bicycles.
+\textbf{Bicycle Reconstruction:} The BIKED method ~\cite{regenwetter2022biked} represents bicycle features using PCA from bicycle models obtained from the BikeCAD website ~\cite{BIKECAD}.
+BIKED can generate novel 2D bicycle shapes, but does not generate 3D bicycles.
+ShapeNet ~\cite{chang2015shapenet} contains around $60$ non-realistic un-textured 3D bicycles.
+CO3D ~\cite{reizenstein2021common} and GSO ~\cite{downs2022google} include 3D models of scanned real rigid objects.
+The reconstructed quality of GSO's 3D bicycles and motorcycles is insufficient for our project.
+Both, the AKB-48 ~\cite{liu2022akb} and Gapartnet ~\cite{geng2023gapartnet} datasets include articulated 3D objects of indoor home and office object categories, such as Scissors, Eyeglasses, Book, Bottle, but do not include bicycles.
 A limited number of commercial articulated dynamic cyclist 3D models are available for purchase from websites like ~\cite{3DPeople}, which come with specific pre-selected (and fixed) rider and bicycle models.
-As of the time of writing, we are not aware of the existence of any real-data multi-view motion-capture (MoCap) dataset for 3D dynamic bicycles or cyclists.